-Fall semester audition results are announced within a week of audition day.
-If you audition during spring semester, you will know the results of your audition that same day.
+Fall semester audition results are announced within a week of the audition day.
+If you audition during the spring semester, you will know the results of your audition that same day.

 An accompanist will be provided for most of the fall auditions.
 Please bring music arranged in order, in a binder or nicely arranged (not loose pages) so your accompanist can read it easily.

-Students interested in auditioning for University Chorale and Cantus Femina will also be required to learn a short choral excerpt in advance of the callbacks.
+Students interested in auditioning for University Chorale will also be required to learn a short choral excerpt in advance of the callbacks.
 This music can be obtained from the Choral Studies bulletin board once the callback list is posted (24 hours in advance of callbacks).
-Callbacks are only held in the fall, and are only held for University Chorale and Cantus Femina.
-Callbacks in Fall 2018 will be in the evening of August 30.
+Callbacks are only held in the fall and are only held for University Chorale.
+Callbacks in Fall 2019 will be the evening of August 29.

 It is important for you and for the ensemble that you are placed in a choir that best matches your musical ability and vocal training.
 Above all, we place importance on putting you in an ensemble where you will thrive and grow.
 It is vital that each of you get the best educational and musical experience possible.
 Placing you in a choir other than the one you auditioned for is done in consultation with you, and the directors, of course.